maboa/MDN/landing-audio-video-delivery.md

 New formats and protocols are being rolled out to facilitate adaptive streaming.
 Adaptive streaming media means that the bandwidth and typically quality of the stream can change in real-time in reaction to the user's available bandwidth.
 Adaptive streaming is often used in conjunction with live streaming where smooth delivery of audio or video is paramount.

+The main formats used for adaptive streaming are [HLS](https://developer.mozilla.org/en-US/Apps/Build/Manipulating_media/Live_streaming_web_audio_and_video#HLS) and [MPEG-DASH](https://developer.mozilla.org/en-US/Apps/Build/Manipulating_media/Live_streaming_web_audio_and_video#MPEG-DASH)

+MSE has been designed with DASH in mind.
+MSE defines byte streams according to ISOBMFF and M2TS (both supported in DASH, the latter supported in HLS).

+Generally speaking, if you are interested in standards, are looking for flexibility or wish to support most modern browsers you are probably better of with DASH.

+> Note.
+Currently Safari does not support DASH although dash.js will work on newer versions of Safari scheduled for release with OSX Yosemite.

 For further info see [Live streaming web audio and video](https://developer.mozilla.org/en-US/Apps/Build/Manipulating_media/Live_streaming_web_audio_and_video)